Danant98/Wave_eq/README.md

-# spectral_solver_1D_wave_eq
+# Wave_equation
-Solution of the 1D wave equation using Fourier-Galerkin method in space and central difference in time.
+Solution of the wave equation using Fourier-Galerkin method in space and leapfrog in time domain.